Premier League DARTS, Week 4: Man City's romp, Mane's red, and Everton's woe

 It was also fake.

 OK, that’s hyperbole.
 Just keeping you on your toes.
-Making sure you’re not dosing off on a dreary Monday.
+Making sure you’re not dozing off on a dreary Monday.

 City 5, Liverpool 0 was real.
 It sent City to the top of the league.
 But it was not something to put any stock into going forward.
 Not anything for Liverpool fans to worry about.
 Not in any way a true reflection of the gap between the teams.